Working in Delhi?

 Given New Delhi’s status as the nation’s capital, the public sector used to be the main employer for white-collar staff working in Delhi.
 The large number of Indian government officials is met by an equally numerous foreign diplomatic corps.
-In addition, Delhi is home to various international organizations, which employ a significant share of all foreigners working in Delhi.
+In addition, Delhi is home to various international organizations, which employ a significant share of foreigners working in Delhi.
 Most regional offices of the UN in India, for example, can be found in Delhi.

-While manufacturing — especially consumer goods — still provides plenty of employment opportunities, Delhi’s tertiary sector constituted 87% of the city’s GDP in 2016.
+While manufacturing — especially consumer goods — still provides plenty of employment opportunities, Delhi’s service sector constituted 82.3% of the city’s GDP in 2016.
 Within this sector, the biggest share comes from real estate (27%).
 Some other key service industries are IT, telecommunications, banking, media, hospitality, and tourism.
-Those working in Delhi benefit from a high per capita income of all the Indian states (303,073 INR in 2016–17), but at the same time experience a relatively high cost of living as compared to the rest of India.
+Those working in Delhi benefit from the highest per capita income of all the Indian states (303,073 INR in 2016–17), but at the same time experience a relatively high cost of living as compared to the rest of India.

 The large consumer market, combined with vast reserves of skilled laborers, increasingly attracts foreign investment.
 Delhi is home to many commercial centers, and the fast-growing organized retail industry is partly responsible for skyrocketing property and land prices.
 Laborers working in Delhi’s traditional retail trading system have suffered from this development.

 Expats working in Delhi need at least a basic understanding of Indian culture if they want to be successful.
 Business etiquette is no rocket science, but foreigners who fail to acknowledge its importance are unlikely to achieve optimal results.
 Below are a few basic rules that every expat should abide by.

 Hierarchies are not only formal structures; they also translate into trivial daily routines.
-For example, as an expat in a top position working in Delhi, you should avoid performing any menial tasks, such as making coffee or even moving chairs.
-Always give clear instructions to your subordinates, as they may not be used to interpret vague guidelines or to be rewarded for showing initiative.
+For example, as an expat in a top position, you should avoid performing any menial tasks, such as making coffee or even moving chairs.
+Always give clear instructions to your subordinates, as they may not be used to interpreting vague guidelines or being rewarded for showing initiative.